isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">14.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
-			<div style="font-size: 20px;color:#585858;text-align:justify;">As the Central Agency for Shared Services, VITAL is expected to do more, to be more productive, to be more efficient and to be more innovative.
+			<div style="font-size: 20px;color:#585858;text-align:justify;">As the central agency for shared services, VITAL is expected to do more, to be more productive, to be more efficient and to be more innovative.
 How do we do this? </div><br>
 		</td>
 	</tr>
 		<tr style="border: 0px;padding:0px;">